 Early Origins of the Alltum family

 The surname Alltum was first found in Nottinghamshire, Staffordshire, and Lancashire.
 Of the latter, we found more records than the other branches.
 At first, the family held estates at Bispham, a village within the borough of Blackpool as far back as the 14th century.
 Roger Dalton had thirteen children by four wives.
 Of note was Lawrence Dalton who died in 1561 and was an officer of arms at the College of Arms in London.
 This branch also held estates at Thurnham, again in Lancashire.
 "The manor was subsequently held by Thomas Lonne, citizen and grocer of London, who, in the reign of Philip and Mary, sold it to the Daltons, of Bispham, which family continues to possess nearly the whole township."

 Important Dates for the Alltum family

 This web page shows only a small excerpt of our Alltum research.
 Another 81 words (6 lines of text) covering the years 1284 and 1190 are included under the topic Early Alltum History in all our PDF Extended History products and printed products wherever possible.

 Alltum Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Alltum are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Alltum include Alton, Allton, Allten, Alten, Altoun, Althoun, Althan, Althaun, Aulton, Dalton and many more.

 Early Notables of the Alltum family (pre 1700)

 More information is included under the topic Early Alltum Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Alltum family to Ireland

 Some of the Alltum family moved to Ireland, but this topic is not covered in this excerpt.

 Another 49 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Alltum family to the New World and Oceana
+Migration of the Alltum family

-went on to make essential contributions to the emerging nations of Canada and the United States.
+Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
+People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
+Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Alltum, or a variant listed above: Alexander, Anthony, James and Richard Alton all arrived in Philadelphia between 1850 and 1860.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.